-Although most of the floors on the towers are privately rented (by companies such as IBM, Boeing, and Microsoft), the lower floors house the Suria KLCC, an upscale shopping center with over 300 shops, as well as an art gallery, a science center, the Philharmonic Hall, and other attractions.
+Although most of the floors on the towers are privately rented, the lower floors house the Suria KLCC, an upscale shopping center with over 300 shops, as well as an art gallery, a science center, the Philharmonic Hall, and other attractions.
 The towers are particularly striking at night, when they are shining bright against the ever-changing urban landscape.

 2. KLCC Park